quiescentsam/quiescentsam.github.io/_posts/2020/2020-12-23-disable-kerberos-cloudera-manager.md

-**Clear yarn usercache** - follow the steps detailed here in [Cloudera community article.](https://community.cloudera.com/t5/Community-Articles/How-to-clear-local-file-cache-and-user-cache-for-yarn/ta-p/245160 "community article") Delete the cache on all nodes and all the usercache carefully on all the nodes, here is a sample command I used on the hosts with nodemanager roles `rm -rf  /mnt/dsk/*/yarn/nm/usercache/*'`
+**Clear yarn usercache** - follow the steps detailed here in [Cloudera community article.](https://community.cloudera.com/t5/Community-Articles/How-to-clear-local-file-cache-and-user-cache-for-yarn/ta-p/245160 "community article") Delete the  all the usercache carefully on all the nodes and all directories, here is a sample command I used on the hosts with nodemanager roles `rm -rf  /mnt/dsk/*/yarn/nm/usercache/*'`

 Along with the Cluster changes, after disabling Kerberos, some code changes are also required.
 All users interacting with the cluster need to update the configs.